 Step 2: A rubber gasket comes with the package.
 Insert it between the button and the countertop.

-Step 3: Insert the push button unit into the hole, and tighten it using the plastic nut which comes with the unit.
+Step 3: Insert the push button unit into the hole, and tighten it using the plastic nut, also included in the package.

 Step 4: Screw in the power unit under the countertop wall or any place you choose.

-Step 6: Plug in the power cord of the garbage disposal into the air switch power module.
+Step 6: Plug the power cord of the garbage disposal into the air switch power module.

-Step 7: Plug in the cord of the power unit into an AC power socket.
+Step 7: Plug the cord into the power unit and an AC power socket.

-Garbage disposal air switches are not without problems.
-Regular use can cause wear and tear to the push button, and there can be problems with the power unit as well.
-If your unit runs into any problems try troubleshooting it before buying a new one.
+While beneficial, garbage disposal air switches do have problems.
+Regular use (pushing the button) can cause wear and tear, and there can be problems with the power unit as well.
+If your unit runs into any problems, try troubleshooting it before buying a new one.

-Case 1: The air switch is not working and it is not making a clicking sound then there must be air leakage.
+Case 1: The air switch is not working and it is not making a clicking sound then there is an air leakage.

 In this case, follow the below steps;